Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 - `Detector Number` is an integer from 1 through 6

-- 'Version' is the version of this file
+- `Version` is the version of this file

 - `Processing Date` includes the year and the number of days into the year